-- 3.1 The principle tasks of the board of directors include - · establishing the overall operational goals and strategy of the company, - · appointing, evaluating and, if necessary, dismissing the chief executive officer, - ensuring that there is an effective system for follow-up and control of the company's operations, - ensuring that there is a satisfactory process for monitoring the company's compliance with laws and other regulations relevant to the company's operations, - defining necessary guidelines to govern the company's ethical conduct, - ensuring that the company's external communications are characterised by openness, and that they are accurate, reliable and relevant. - 3.2 The board is to approve any significant assignments the chief executive officer has outside the company.
+- 3.1 The principle tasks of the board of directors include - establishing the overall goals and strategy of the company, - · appointing, evaluating and, if necessary, dismissing the chief executive officer, - defining appropriate guidelines to govern the company's conduct in society, with the aim of ensuring its long-term value creation capability, - ensuring that there is an appropriate system for follow-up and control of the company's operations and the risks to the company that are associated with its operations, - ensuring that there is a satisfactory process for monitoring the company's compliance with laws and other regulations relevant to the company's operations, as well as the application of internal guidelines, and - ensuring that the company's external communications are characterised by openness, and that they are accurate, reliable and relevant. - 3.2 The board is to approve any significant assignments the chief executive officer has outside the company.